gautam-in/shopping-cart-assignment/README.md

 Clone this repo and run following command for starting the mock server:

 ```
+Create .env file and check for the env variable in the src/js/httpservice file

 npm install
 npm run start
 # or
 yarn install
 yarn start

 ```